 Interpretive Guidance for surveyors, which further defines the intent of the new regulations.
 This is a clickable PDF: Click on the desired section and document will jump to the selected guidelines.

-Informative briefs highlighting some of the regulation changes
+Informative briefs highlighting some of the regulation changes enacted in the 2016 revision and update:

 In-depth 2-part summary of the key changes in the regulations: